 Aging NHP Resource

-The number of elderly in the U.S. and in other industrialized nations is projected to grow rapidly, perhaps doubling within the next 25 years.
-Fueled in part by the expansive baby-boom generation, coupled with increased lifespan, record numbers of post-retirees will enjoy a longer period of time in their "golden years".
-But, as the leading edge of this population cohort has already entered retirement, it is also anticipated that there will also be a concomitant escalation in the number of elderly who experience increased fragility and chronic, progressive illnesses.
-This gradual loss of "functional lifespan" will be a broad challenge for health care management, social services, and entitlement programs.
+The number of elderly in industrialized nations is projected to grow rapidly, doubling in size within the next 25 years.
+In the U.S., the expansive baby-boom generation, with increased lifespan, will result in a record number of retirees.
+However, it is anticipated that there will also be an escalation in the number of elderly who experience a significant period of fragility, encumbered by progressive illnesses.
+This will be a challenge for the management of health care, social services, and benefits programs.

 - Provide technical and veterinary consultation to for research efforts.

 - Promote collaborative efforts in basic and clinical science.